Recall of learning and iteration

 minutes, depending on how boring the information is.
 On top of this

-effortful attention is easily lured away by sufficient distraction.
+effort full attention is easily lured away by sufficient distraction.
+Effort full

 attention, automatic processing.
 On the other hand interest

-elaborate encoding to be automatically imprinted as memory.
-In his book
+elaborate encoding to be automatically imprinted as memory and can

 John Medina gives an example of automatic